 4) Formal Process

-All complaints that are not resolved through the informal process may be resolved through a formal process involving a full investigation conducted by the Executive Director and/or his/her designee.
+All complaints that are not resolved through the informal process may be resolved through a formal process involving a full investigation conducted by an assigned investigator.

 As part of the formal process, the investigator will:

 - Inform complainants and respondents of their right to be interviewed and provide evidence;